sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-pagerduty-alerts.md

 This guide will help you send alerts to PagerDuty by configuring a pipeline and adding it to a check named `check_cpu`.
 If you don't already have this check in place, follow [Monitor server resources][3] to add it.

+To follow this guide, you’ll need to [install][4] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
-One quick note before you begin: you'll need your [PagerDuty API integration key][1] to set up the handler in this guide.
+You'll also need your [PagerDuty API integration key][1] to set up the handler in this guide.

-## Install and configure Sensu Go
+## Configure a Sensu entity

-Follow the RHEL/CentOS [install instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.
+Every Sensu agent has a defined set of [subscriptions][13] that determine which checks the agent will execute.
+For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
+To run the `check_cpu` check, you'll need a Sensu entity with the subscription `system`.

-Find your entity name:
+First, find your entity name:

 {{< code shell >}}
 sensuctl entity list